-This saying came to define the travels of Ya Ting and I for the next few weeks when I would end up hitch hiking for over 2500 kilometers (over 1500 miles) across Yunnan and Sichuan provinces in China.
+This saying came to define the travels of Ya Ting and me for the next few weeks when I would end up hitchhiking for over 2500 kilometers (over 1500 miles) across Yunnan and Sichuan provinces in China.

-The first time we tried hitch hiking was in LiJiang with hopes of making it to Tiger Leaping gorge.
+The first time we tried hitchhiking was in Lijiang with hopes of making it to Tiger Leaping Gorge.
 It took about 30 minutes of walking along the road with our thumbs up before a van pulled over and offered us a ride most of the way.
-Once he dropped us off at the freeway interchange bound toward Shangri-La, it took all of two minutes for us to get another ride to the start of the gorge hike.
+Once he dropped us off at the freeway interchange from which we chose the road bound toward Shangri-La, it took all of two minutes for us to get another ride to the start of the gorge hike.

 No sooner had she casually lifted her arm and raised her thumb than a car pulled over offering a ride.
 We opened the door in complete shock to find our friend Lilly from the hostel in LiJiang inside.